hilliao/enterprise-solutions/googlecloud/ml-vision-language/README.md

 # Machine learning person detector using Mediapipe library

 * **[MediaPipe Models](https://github.com/google-ai-edge/mediapipe-samples/blob/main/examples/object_detection/python/object_detector.ipynb):** Download a TensorFlow Lite [object detection model](https://ai.google.dev/edge/mediapipe/solutions/vision/object_detector).
 EfficientDet-Lite models are recommended for their balance of speed and accuracy.
 Place the model in your project directory.
 See `mediapipe_detector.py` for examples.
-* **RTSP Stream:**  You'll need access to an RTSP video stream.
+* **RTSP Stream:**  You'll need access to an RTSP or FFMPEG HTTP/CGI video stream.
 The URL, username, and password are configured in environment variables (see below).
 * **Output Directory:**  Ensure the output directory (`OUTPUT_IMAGE_DIR`) for saving annotated images exists and is writable.
 * **(Optional) Google Cloud Storage:** To enable uploads to GCS, you'll need a GCS bucket and appropriate credentials.